-From late December to mid-February, ice can periodically form on the reservoir and in the river downstream of the Project.
-During this period, the reservoir is held as constant as possible to prevent ice breakup plugging the intakes and to prevent the sudden increases in flow that could cause ice breakups and jams downstream that may also exacerbate riverbank erosion downstream of the Project.
+From late December to mid-February, Conditions that cause ice canto periodically form on the reservoir and in the river downstream of the Project-may occur, most typically between November and mid-February, although unseasonably cold periods may also occur outside this seasonal range.
+During this period, if extreme ice conditions are present (i.e., ice on the river downstream of the Project), the reservoir is held as constant as possible to prevent ice breakup plugging the intakes and to prevent the sudden increases in flow that could cause ice breakups and jams downstream that may also exacerbate riverbank erosion downstream of the Project.